Squarespace/pouchdb-lru-cache/README.md

 * `key`: a String to use to identify the blob (e.g. a URL).
 * `blob`: an HTML5 [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob?redirectlocale=en-US&redirectslug=DOM%2FBlob) object or a base64-encoded string.
-* `type`: content-type of the Blob.
-If you gave a base64-encoded string for the `blob` argument, then you must supply a type.
-Otherwise we can automatically infer the type from an HTML5 Blob, so it's not necessary.
+* `type`: the content-type, e.g. `'text/plain'`, `'image/png'`, `'image/jpeg'`, etc. Yes, this is redundant in the case of an HTML5 Blob, but we require it because Node `Buffer`s and base64-encoded strings do not have an inherent type.

 ### Example: